epfl-si/lhd.graphql/DEVELOPING.md

 1. Create a new file `foo.ts` anywhere and start typing<pre>import { Room } from '@prisma/client'</pre> You will get a warning regarding `Room` being unused (which you can fix by replacing `import` with `export`, if you like), but no errors
 1. Replace `Room` with something that doesn't exist, e.g. `Roomzor`.
 Now an error appears!

 There is black magic at play here: the types of `@prisma/client` aren't limited to just what came out of the `@prisma/client` NPM download.
-Rather, a build-time procedure (visible in the `scripts` section of [`package.json`](package.json)) creates additional TypeScript typings (and actually, TypeScript code as well) out of your project's Prisma schema.
+Rather, a build-time procedure (that you can run manually with `yarn codegen`; see [`package.json`](package.json)) creates additional TypeScript typings (and actually, TypeScript code as well) out of your project's Prisma schema.
 You can watch this mechanism at play like this:

 <pre>
 ls -l node_modules/.prisma/client/index.d.ts
 rm node_modules/.prisma/client/index.d.ts
-yarn prisma:generate
+yarn codegen
 ls -l node_modules/.prisma/client/index.d.ts
 </pre>